NCCGA Rules & Eligibilty

 • Individual Qualifying

-• Inclement weather will be monitored by the Student Ambassador and the course pro
+• Inclement weather will be monitored by the Regional Ambassador and the course pro

 • Close of Competition – The competition is deemed to have closed when all scores have been approved by the Committee